-• Expression Orale / Prise de parole en français - Instructor: Monsieur Claude Pelopidas (30 hours) - Fall/Spring
+"Expression orale / Prise de parole en français" - Instructor : Monsieur Claude Pelopidas (30 hours) -

-The objective of this course is to improve the students oral language skills in using the techniques of the theater.
+The objective of this course is to improve the students' oral language skills in using the techniques of the theatre.
 Attention is paid to the rhetorical conventions of academic discourse, pronunciation, intonation and rhythm as well as communication strategies.

-- Faculty Director's course (30 hours) Spring TBA - La France dans son histoire Instructor: Claude Pelopidas (30 hours) Spring This course covers the history of France.
-It emphasizes the key historical periods and highlights the major figures of the French Political, Economic and Social environment
+"La France dans son Histoire" - Instructor: Monsieur Claude Pelopidas (30 hours) - This course covers the history of France.
+It emphasizes the key historical periods and highlights the major figures of the French Political, Economic and Social environment.